Dirge of Cerberus: Final Fantasy VII: Story

 Vincent and the WRO launch a full-scale assault on Deepground's headquarters in Midgar.
-While Reeve's team battles the Deepground soldiers and attempt to destroy the Mako reactors which serve as a means to revive Omega, Vincent heads to Deepground's centre of operations to confront Weiss.
+While Reeve's team battles the Deepground soldiers and attempt to destroy the Mako reactors which serve as a means to revive Omega, Vincent heads to Deepground's center of operations to confront Weiss.
 He is surprised to find Weiss slumped in his chair, dead.
-However, as Omega begins to manifest itself, Weiss seems to revive, and confronts Vincent.
-It is revealed that Weiss is possessed by Hojo; before Hojo was killed in the Mako Cannon three years earlier, he uploaded his consciousness into the Worldwide Network, then took possession of Weiss's body while he was online attempting to find a cure for the virus with which the Restrictors had infected him.
+However, as Omega begins to manifest itself, Weiss seemingly revives and confronts Vincent.
+It is revealed that Weiss is possessed by Hojo; before Hojo was killed in the Mako Cannon three years earlier, he uploaded his consciousness into the Worldwide Network, then took possession of Weiss's body while he was online attempting to find a cure for the virus the Restrictors had infected him with.
 Hojo/Weiss and Vincent battle to a standstill.
 However Nero, who had been defeated earlier by Vincent, emerges from the Lifestream and destroys Hojo.
-Nero then merges with Weiss in order to help him fuse with Omega, just as Vincent is fused with Chaos.
+Nero then merges with Weiss to help him fuse with Omega, just as Vincent is fused with Chaos.

 While the WRO continues to fight the remnants of Deepground, Vincent transforms into Chaos in a desperate attempt to defeat Omega Weiss.
-Shelke dives inside Omega to find Lucrecia's Protomateria, and upon finding it, she gives it to Vincent, also telling him that his survival made Lucrecia happy.
+Shelke dives inside Omega to find Lucrecia's Protomateria, and upon finding it, she gives it to Vincent, telling him that his survival made Lucrecia happy.
 Vincent then takes control of Chaos and battles Omega.
 Omega sprouts wings and tries to ascend from the planet, but Vincent manages to destroy it, disappearing in the process.
 A week later, he is seen visiting Lucrecia's crystalline tomb in the Crystal Cave.
-He states that both Chaos and Omega have returned to the Planet, and he thanks Lucrecia for being the reason he survived.
+He states that both Chaos and Omega have returned to the Planet, and thanks Lucrecia for being the reason he survived.
 He is then found by Shelke outside the cave, and she tells him that everyone else is waiting for him.

 In the secret ending of the game, "G", a legendary warrior with unexplained connections to Deepground, awakes beneath the ruins of Midgar.
-He finds Weiss's body and picks it up.
-He tells the dead Weiss, "It is not yet time for slumber.
+He finds Weiss's body and picks it up, telling him "It is not yet time for slumber.
 We still have much work to do...
 My brother".
-He then sprouts a large black wing and flies into the night carrying Weiss with him.
-The Crisis Core Ultimania, however, explains that "G" (Genesis) has returned from his three-year slumber to protect the Planet.
+He then sprouts a large black wing and flies into the night, carrying Weiss with him.
+Crisis Core Ultimania explains that "G" (Genesis) returned from his three-year slumber to protect the Planet.